CityOfZion/neon-js/docs/changelog/latest.md

 - rpc

+  - Reworked base class into RpcDispatcher that uses mixins to create suitable clients.
+This allows typings to be more specific for certain cases where only a subset of the RPC methods are required.
   - Invoke\* methods and transaction methods now use base64 encoding for transmission of data.
   - rename getValidators to getNextBlockValidators